StianWiu/TwitchRec/README.md

 I made this program out of spite.
 There is a twitch streamer I like that only streams at 4am my time and their VOD's are sub only.
 So I just leave this program running on my server so I have the stream saved for later.

 Feel free to take as much as you want from this project and use it on your own.
-No credits needed but much appreciated.
+No credit needed but much appreciated.

 # Pros & cons